 Introduction of Research of Effect of Chinese Herbs on Cancer Cells

-Here are the most effective herbs and their combinations in eliminating cancer cell colonies.
+Here are the most effective herbs and their combinations in eliminating cancer cell colonies, in this study.

 Introduction of Research of Effect of Chinese Herbs on Cancer Cells